LEARN FROM THE BEST TRAINERS IN THE CLOUD

 Workshops at React Summit

-Workshops are targeted both at React newbies and hardcore fans.
-Take full advantage of your remote conference experience and get training from our best speakers and trainers.
+Take full advantage of your conference experience and get training from our best speakers and trainers.

-The workshops listed below are not included in Full ticket and should be bought separately.
+The workshops listed below are not included in Full ticket and should be bought separately (separate remote workshop ticket or an in-person workshop pass).
+If you have any questions or would like to learn more, please email us.

 Workshop schedule & location